codewithalihamza/Fileme/README.md

 ## License

 This project is licensed under the MIT License.

-## Support

-For support, email info@fileme.com or create an issue in the repository.

----

 **Fileme** - Professional tax return filing and audit services.
 Secure, fast, and hassle-free.